-It's best to use an eco-friendly laundry detergent when washing your Waterproof Mattress Pad Protector.
+It's best to use an eco-friendly laundry detergent when washing your Waterproof Mattress Pad Protector or Deep Pocket Waterproof Mattress Pad Protector.
 Water is not harmful to natural materials, but strong solvents are not recommended.
-Your mattress pad protector should be dried completely before putting it back on your mattress.
-Please wash your Organic Waterproof Mattress Protector prior to use.
+Your mattress pad protector should be dried thoroughly before putting it back on your mattress.
+Please wash your Organic Waterproof Mattress Protector or Deep Pocket Waterproof Mattress Pad Protector before use.
 Do not bleach.
 Tumble dry low or hang on the line until completely dry.
-The organic cotton will shrink to a perfect fit to your mattress.
+The organic cotton will shrink to a perfect fit for your mattress.

 Notes on Cleaning

-- Place your Waterproof Mattress Protector in the washing machine with eco-friendly laundry detergent.
-Use the gentle/delicates or low setting on your washer with cold water.
+Place your Waterproof Mattress Protector or Deep Pocket version in the washing machine with eco-friendly laundry detergent.
+Use the gentle/delicate or low setting on your washer with cold water.

-- Remove promptly from your washer when the cycle is complete and place in the dryer on low (use dryer balls, if possible).
+Please remove it right away from your washer when the cycle is complete and place it in the dryer on low (use dryer balls, if possible).
 Alternatively, you can line dry — or a combination of both.

 Pre-treat tough stains before laundering.
 For challenging stains, we recommend using natural cleaning options.
 Here are a few ways to treat your Waterproof Mattress Protector without using harsh commercial cleaners or stain treatments.

-- Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
+Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
 If you like a little fragrance, you can add a few drops of your favorite essential oils to this paste.
-An old toothpaste works great to lightly scrub the stain.
+An old toothbrush works great to scrub the stain lightly.

 Any natural fiber subjected to prolonged moisture is a candidate for mold.
 High humidity, high temperatures, darkness, and stagnant air can all be the cause.
 Should this occur, here's how to treat it.
-In general, it is best to wash your Waterproof Mattress Protector in hot water (for mold only).
-Hot water kills mold more effectively than cold water, and better removes mold spores and allergens, too.
+In general, it is best to wash your Waterproof Mattress Protector or Deep Pocket Waterproof Mattress Protector in hot water (for mold only).
+Hot water kills mold more effectively than cold water and better removes mold spores and allergens, too.